malikosbourne/osint-portfolio-Malik/projects/coca-cola-investigation.md

 **Evidence of Missing Traffic Light Colours**: Despite Coca-Cola's 2014 commitment to adopt traffic light labelling, implementation across all products remains partial and inconsistent.
 Real-world observation confirms that some Coca-Cola products sold in the UK—including cans distributed with meals—lack traffic light colour indicators entirely.
 This inconsistency means consumers cannot rely on consistent nutritional information across all Coca-Cola products.

+**Lack of Transparency in Adoption Rates**: Specific data on what percentage of Coca-Cola products in the UK feature colour-coded traffic light labels versus those that do not is not publicly available.
+Whilst Coca-Cola has committed to implementing traffic light labels on "core sparkling drinks" in certain markets (Coca-Cola Hellenic, 2024), the exact extent of implementation across their full UK product range remains unclear.
+Industry-wide estimates suggest that approximately one-third of all food products in the UK do not use the traffic light nutritional scheme (Label Service, n.d.), highlighting the broader issue of inconsistent voluntary adoption.
+Without comprehensive product audits or mandatory reporting requirements, consumers and public health advocates cannot accurately assess the true scope of Coca-Cola's labelling compliance.

 **Label-Less Packaging Trial**: In early 2024, Coca-Cola conducted a trial in the UK where labels were completely removed from 500ml Sprite and Sprite Zero bottles sold in select Tesco Express stores.
 This "label-less" initiative replaced traditional labels with embossed logos and laser-engraved product information, with nutritional information accessible via QR code (Coca-Cola Company, 2024).
 Whilst framed as an environmental initiative, this approach further removes visible nutritional information from products, requiring consumers to use digital devices to access basic nutritional data.

 **Supporting Evidence**: The House of Lords Report on Food, Diet and Obesity (2024) documents Dr. Chris van Tulleken's critical observation that when Coca-Cola does use traffic light labels, they display "one red and three green" indicators, suggesting the system may serve more as a marketing tool than an effective health warning.
 This aligns with concerns raised about the Evolved Nutrition Label (ENL) initiative, which used portion sizes to calculate nutrient content, potentially making high-sugar products appear healthier by avoiding red indicators (Food Navigator, 2018).